Dealing With Winding Up Petitions

 An Administration could allow the Company to continue to trade but would have to fulfil one of the statutory purposes.
 More information on Administrations can be found on our website.

 5. Rather than allowing the Company to enter Compulsory Liquidation, the Directors could decide to place the Company into voluntary liquidation by instructing a firm of private sector Insolvency Practitioners.

 The benefit of this would be that if the Directors wished to buy the business of the Company for value, there would be more chance of being able to negotiate an agreement with a private sector IP than the Official Receiver.
 This is because a sale could happen quicker therefore preserving more of the Goodwill that can be purchased.
-Information on Creditors Voluntary Liquidations can be found here.
+Information on Creditors Voluntary Liquidations can be found on our website.

 Should you wish to discuss Winding Up Petitions and their impact in more detail, please do not hesitate to get in contact.
 Telephone: 01326 340579, Email: email@example.com